 - 45.1 All media releases by either party, publicity information, consultation materials etc. shall be agreed in advance with the other. - 45.2 The Recipient shall bring to the attention of the Commissioner any issues that are likely to impact significantly on the project, public opinion or the reputation of the parties to this Grant Agreement, as soon as these are known. - 45.3 Use of the OPCCN brand. - (a) the OPCCN name and logo should be used by the recipient organisation during the funding period to acknowledge the support of the OPCCN.
-For example this could be on a website, headed paper, publicity, social media, or any other materials etc. - (b) When the name and logo is to be used the recipient organisation must first check with the Communications and Engagement Team at the OPCCN. - (c) the OPCCN name and logo should be used by the recipient organisation during the funding period only but not after funding period has ended.
+For example, this could be on a website, headed paper, publicity, project documents, social media, or any other materials related to the funding provided by the OPCCN. - (b) When the name and logo is to be used outside of the scope of the funding the recipient organisation must first check with the OPCCN's responsible officer. - (c) the OPCCN name and logo should be used by the recipient organisation during the funding period only but not after funding period has ended.